The Warclaw Variable

 “Yeah… it’s got cameras,” Warclaw said, expending his entire repository of mechanical knowledge.

 “This camera is different; it’s not connected to the ones in the eyes.
 This camera creates… we call it an animus.
 Let me back up…” Warclaw rolled his eyes.
-The officer was too busy trying to rearrange the explanation in his head so it sounded less reverent to notice.
+The officer was too busy to notice, rearranging the explanation in his head so it sounded less reverent.
 “The mechanical has three types of pictures it uses: the photos it takes to see, the microscoped photos it starts with for reference, and the animus photos that build its… principles.”

 “Principles?
 It’s a god damn coffee grinder.”